Timeline of the Battle of Tumu: Aftermath

-When news of Emperor Yingzong's capture reached Beijing on the night of 2–3 September, chaos ensued as the city was only left with approximately 100,000 soldiers.
+When news of Emperor Yingzong's capture reached Beijing in the middle of the night of 2–3 September, chaos ensued as the city was only left with approximately 100,000 soldiers.
 Some officials suggested relocating the capital to the south in order to avoid the advancing Mongol army, but Vice Minister of War Yu Qian strongly advocated for defending the capital.
 In this urgent situation, Empress Dowager Sun made the decision to enthrone Emperor Yingzong's younger brother, Zhu Qiyu, as the Jingtai Emperor, while also honoring Emperor Yingzong as the "emperor emeritus".

 On 27 October 1449, the Mongols launched an attack on Beijing.
 Under the leadership of Yu Qian, the Ming army put up a fierce resistance.
 After five days of fighting, the Mongols realized they did not have the strength to capture the city and retreated to their homeland.
 Despite attempts at negotiation, it was not until 1450 that Esen finally released Emperor Yingzong.
-However, when Emperor Yingzong returned, the Jingtai Emperor placed him under house arrest within the Forbidden City for seven years.
-In 1457, taking advantage of his brother's failing health, Emperor Yingzong swiftly regained the throne through a palace coup.
+However, when Emperor Yingzong returned, the Jingtai Emperor placed him under house arrest within the Forbidden City.

 Esen faced criticism for failing to capitalize on his triumph at Tumu, and his subsequent friendly relations with the Ming angered Mongol hardliners.
 In 1453, his proclamation as khan ignited factional strife.
-Within two years, he was assassinated (1455), ending his short-lived supremacy.
+In 1455, he was killed by a man named Bukun, whose father he had previously had executed, bringing his short-lived supremacy to an end.
+In 1457, Emperor Yingzong, taking advantage of his brother's failing health, swiftly regained the throne through a palace coup.